sanchitavarade/sanchitavarade/README.md

 Mumbai University.</h3>
 <br>
 # 💫 About Me:
-Hi there!
+<p>Hi there!
 Myself Sanchita Varade, and I'm currently in second-year IT student.
-I study in DBIT Kurla - West.
+I study in DBIT Kurla - West.</p>
 <br>